-ionnalee represents both a new beginning and the continuation of a story still unfolding.
-A decade into her solo career, Swedish pop maverick Jonna Lee steps outside of the pioneering audio/visual world she spearheaded and helped create in the shape of the enigmatic audiovisual project iamamiwhoami, via a rawer, more upfront solo project.
+ionnalee represents both a new beginning, and the continuation of a story still unfolding.
+A decade into her solo career, and a step outside of the pioneering audiovisual world she spearheaded and helped create, in the shape of the enigmatic audiovisual project, iamamiwhoami.
+Swedish pop maverick, Jonna Lee, presents her rawer, more upfront solo project.

-“ionnalee is me, with a history stretching further back than iamamiwhoami, continuing my progress past it”, Lee explains. “i collaborated mostly with myself and pushed through from co-producer to producer, experimenting with the mixing of organic and electronic genres, moods, soundscapes and beats, always putting my voice in focus.”
+“ionnalee is me, with a history stretching further back than iamamiwhoami, continuing my progress past it”, Lee explains.
+“I collaborated mostly with myself and pushed through from co-producer to producer, experimenting with the mixing of organic and electronic genres, moods, soundscapes and beats, putting my voice in focus.”

-Over the course of seven years, Lee, Björklund and an array of visual collaborators (many of whom have assisted with the ionnalee project) helped remind people of the glorious escapism of music, creating three albums of crystalline pop (2012’s kin, 2013’s bounty, and 2014’s BLUE) that worked both within the framework of the visuals and as standalone albums.
-But it was that visual element that was so pioneering, with the concept of a visual album one that now seems less alien then it did seven years ago. “i make audio + visuals because i love to merge the two”, Lee explains. “visuals will always be important to me. i am an artist that uses different ways of expression; i sing, write, produce, paint, direct, edit, dance. it’s all a big giant fiesta in my work space.”
+Over the course of seven years, Lee, Björklund, and an array of visual collaborators (many of whom have assisted with the ionnalee project) helped remind people of the glorious escapism of music, creating three albums of crystalline pop (2012’s kin, 2013’s bounty, and 2014’s BLUE) that worked both within the framework of films and as standalone albums.
+But it was that visual element that was so pioneering, with the concept of a visual album, one that now seems less alien than it did seven years ago.
+“I make audiovisuals because I love to merge the two.
+Visuals will always be important to me.
+I am an artist that uses different ways of expression: I sing, write, produce, paint, direct, edit, dance.
+It’s all a big giant fiesta in my workspace.”

-Following the release of BLUE, Björklund and Lee decided to focus on their own, separate musical endeavours, with Lee keen to create songs from a more personal perspective that didn’t need to fit into the iamamiwhoami world. “after 8 years with iamamiwhoami, i’ve been researching what i am stripped away of it in the raw”, she says. “so this is more of a solo project because i’ve been facing my mirror image for the first time in a while. what connects the two projects is that they are written from my point of view but from different perspectives; within a project and as part of an entity, or, as of now, personally and looking at life through a wider lens.”
+Following the release of BLUE, Björklund and Lee decided to focus on their own, separate musical endeavours, with Lee keen to create songs from a more personal perspective that didn’t need to fit into the iamamiwhoami world.
+“After 7 years with iamamiwhoami, I’ve been researching what I am stripped away of it in the raw”, she says.
+“So this is more of a solo project because I’ve been facing my mirror image for the first time in a while.
+What connects the two projects is that they are written from my point of view but from different perspectives; within a project and as part of an entity, or, as of now, personally and looking at life through a wider lens.”

-With the urgent vocals in focus, SAMARITAN’s undeniable boldness and sense of direct impact is no accident. “it’s the result of a period of frustration and anxiety,” Lee explains, “like a release from a low i have been living with for a while.
-I’ve dealt with some realness in terms of health issues for the past few years having been facing a risk of losing my voice permanently. with that, my perspective has become clearer.”
+With the urgent vocals much more centred in the mix, “SAMARITAN” and “NOT HUMAN”’s undeniable boldness and sense of direct impact are no accident.
+“It’s the result of a period of frustration and anxiety,” Lee explains, “like a release from a low I have been living with for a while.
+I’ve dealt with some realness in terms of health issues for the past few years, having been facing a risk of losing my voice permanently.
+With that, my perspective has become clearer.”

 This is just the beginning.
 Welcome to a new world.